kieransnapes/violet-triceratops/content/pages/index.md

       We offer a range of services.
 We can help you with any IT problem you might be having from automation to websites.
     features:
+      - title: Website and email
+        image: images/feature3.png
+        image_alt: App user profile preview
+        content: >
+          We can also help you out with setting up email domains and websites.
+          Tell us what you want to do and we'll figure it out for you!
+        actions:
+          - label: Learn More
+            url: /features
+            style: secondary
+            has_icon: true
+            icon: arrow-right
+            icon_position: right
       - title: No more paperwork
         image: images/feature1.png
         image_alt: App preview on a phone and tablet